2017 – 2018 String Project Faculty

 As an educator, Balboa is frequently hired as a guest clinician for string methods and orchestral techniques, is a member of both the American String Teachers Association and American Viola Society, and is a founding teacher for the Texas State String Project.

 Balboa is currently a doctoral student at the University of Texas where he studies with Professor Roger Myers and has earned his Master of Music degree at the University of North Texas under the tutelage of Dr. Susan Dubois and Dr. George Papich, and his Bachelor of Music degree from Texas State University-San Marcos under Dr. Ames Asbell.

 Russell Cannon, cello

-Russell is a lover of hip-hop and classical music as well as a lover of Tex-Mex food, and is an avid Longhorns football fan.
+Russell is a lover of hip-hop and classical music as well as Tex-Mex food, and is an avid Longhorn football fan.